keithatxxdotnetwork/all-docs/docs/cmix/userDiscovery.md

 # User Discovery

-User Discovery (UD) is an xx network service that helps users connect with others by searching via username, email, or phone number.
-When a user makes their xx messenger account, they create a username and have the option to include other identifiable information in their profile.
+User Discovery (UD) is an xx Network service that helps users connect with others by searching via username, email, or phone number.
+When a user makes their xx Messenger account, they create a username and have the option to include other identifiable information in their profile.
-Other xx messenger users can then use this information to search for users in UD and start communicating.
+Other xx Messenger users can then use this information to search for users in UD and start communicating.

-User Discovery links each piece of profile data with a user’s xx messenger contact, which is a cryptographically generated ID and a public key.
-When a user searches in UD, the search results display the xx contact details needed to initiate end-to-end encrypted secure communications.
+User Discovery links each piece of profile data with a user’s xx Messenger contact, which is a cryptographically generated ID and a public key.
+When a user searches in UD, the search results display the cMixx contact details needed to initiate end-to-end encrypted secure communications.
 Privacy is always guaranteed; users can choose to accept or decline communications from contacts discovered via a UD search.

-User Discovery runs as a client on the xx network.
-It’s server is maintained by the xx network team.
-Long term plans are to fully decentralize this service onto the xx network blockchain.
+User Discovery runs as a client on the xx Network.
+It’s server is maintained by the xx Network team.
+Long term plans are to fully decentralize this service onto the xx Network blockchain.

 ## User Registration